Revised June 21, 2024

-A compilation of COVID-19 Vaccine resources for museums including science communication approaches and public engagement about viruses and vaccines.
+A compilation of vaccine resources for museums, many developed in response to COVID-19, that include science communication approaches and public engagement strategies that apply to discussions about most viruses and vaccines.

 COVID-19 Coronavirus Resources for Museums